dandandanoneil/care-package/README.md

 #### User Story

-* As a user, I want to be able to offer or request goods or services in my local community to redistribute or access wealth in a easy to access online gift economy.
+* As a user, I want to be able to offer or request goods or services in my local community to redistribute or access wealth in an easy to access online gift economy.

 #### Installation Instructions